RyogaLi/ryogali.github.io/_posts/2019-11-27-Cross-link-sequencing-db.md

 1. Converting genomic locations from VCF files to cDNA locations (in Python3.7)
 2. From canonical transcript to cDNA locations and dealing with genes on different strands

-In my example below, I am trying to show how to get all the information starting from the knowncanonical.txt file
+In my example below, I am trying to show how to get all the information starting from the knowncanonical.txt file.

 Please find the download link to the final output below.